aunum/model-os/README.md

 with HamClient(weight=10) as ham:
     ham.bake(temp=320)

-# Specify an object version
+# Specify an instance version
 with HamClient.instance("v1.2.3") as ham:
     ham.bake(temp=320)
 ```